LucasJMO/E6Plus/prestige_classes/Thaumaturgist.md

 **Planar Cohort**: A 5th-level thaumaturgist can call on an elemental or outsider of 6 HD or less to act as his cohort.
 The called creature serves loyally and well as long as the thaumaturgist continues to advance a cause important to the creature.

-To call a planar cohort, the thaumaturgist must perform a one hour ritual and provide an offering of 100gp * the HD of the creature.
+To call a planar cohort, the thaumaturgist must perform a one hour ritual and provide an offering of 10gp * the HD of the creature.
 Should the planar cohort die, another can be summoned by repeating this ritual and providing another offering.
-If the cohort is dismissed it can be summoned again with the ritual, this time no offering is necessary.
+If the cohort is dismissed (dismissal requires a free action) another can be summoned again with the ritual, this time no offering is necessary.